“2019” Annual Drinking Water Quality Report

 When You Turn on Your Tap, Consider the Source

-The water that is used by this system is pumped from 3 wells that are located on Christmount property.
+The water that is used by this system is 3 wells and is located on Christmount property

 Source Water Assessment Program (SWAP) Results